Unlocking the Power of Data to Drive Growth and Success

 Proprietary Data

-Proprietary Data refers to information that is owned and controlled by a particular organization or individual, and is not publicly available.
+Proprietary Data refers to information owned and controlled by a particular organization or individual and is not publicly available.
 This data may include confidential business information, such as financial records, customer information, and trade secrets.
 Proprietary data is often protected through various legal means, such as patents, copyrights, and trade secrets.

 Public Data